-This section provides instructions on how to create recovery media.
+This section provides instructions on how to create recovery media on different operating systems.

 Note: On the Windows 7 operating system, you can create recovery media using discs or external USB storage devices.

 To create recovery media on the Windows 7 operating system, click Start $\rightarrow$ All Programs $\rightarrow$ Lenovo ThinkVantage Tools $\rightarrow$ Factory Recovery Disks.
 Then, follow the instructions on the screen.